TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 <hr>

 ## Changing your Java Virtual Machine (JVM)

 There are many JVMs, out of which the most popular are HotSpot and OpenJ9.
-HotSpot is the open-source JVM implementation by Oracle while OpenJ9 is a high performance, scalable, JVM implementation by Eclipse Foundation.
-OpenJ9 tends to perform better under most conditions.
-Here are some of the reasons why OpenJ9 is better than HotSpot -
+HotSpot is the open-source JVM implementation by Oracle while OpenJ9 is a JVM implementation by Eclipse Foundation.
+While HotSpot tends to perform much better than OpenJ9, OpenJ9 only uses about half the memory HotSpot uses.
+So if you have a small amount of RAM on your system, I would recommend OpenJ9 while if you have plenty of RAM to allocate to Minecraft I would recommend HotSpot.
+I will be including arguments for both HotSpot and OpenJ9.
+If you want to use the OpenJ9 JVM, then follow these instructions:
-- 51% faster startup time
-- 50% smaller footprint after startup
-- 33% smaller footprint during load

-However, some mods won't allow for the use of OpenJ9.
-For this reason, I will be including arguments for both HotSpot and OpenJ9.
-If you want to use OpenJ9 JVM, then follow these instructions:
 1. Click [here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
 2. Choose your operating system and architechture.
 3. Chose Java 17 for Minecraft versions 1.17+ and Java 8 for 1.16 and below.